roadrunner-server/roadrunner-docs/beep-beep/rpc.md

 # RPC Integration

 You can connect to RoadRunner server from your PHP workers using shared RPC bus.
-In order to do that you have to create and an instance of `RPC` class configured to work with the address specified in `.rr` file.
+In order to do that you have to create an instance of `RPC` class configured to work with the address specified in `.rr` file.

 ## Requirements